syncfusion-content/winui-docs/winui/AI-AssistView/open-ai.md

 ---
 layout: post
 title: TypingIndicator in WinUI AI AssistView control | Syncfusion
-description: Learn about how to connect the AIAssistView control with OpenAI and chat gpt conversation experience.
+description: Learn about how to connect the AI AssistView control with OpenAI and chat gpt conversation experience.
 platform: WinUI
 control: SfAIAssistView
 documentation: ug
 ---

-# OpenAI connection for AIAssistView
+# OpenAI connection for AI AssistView

-This section explains about how to connect the AIAssistView with OpenAI.
+This section explains about how to connect the AI AssistView with OpenAI.

 ## Creating an application with NuGet reference.